 Response from Druids MC North - Eric.

-Speed, If you are happy bruv, with your permission, I would like to replicate verbatim, your comments and extract that text to our history page, very many thanks for taking the time to contact Druids MC North - D.F.F.D.
+Speed, If you are happy bruv, and with your permission, I would like to replicate verbatim, your comments and extract the text onto our history page, very many thanks for taking the time to contact Druids MC North - D.F.F.D.

 Name: Speed - 2020.11.21.

 Subject: Red on Blue alliance parties